crichez/crichez.secureboot/README.md

 ### MOK Information

-By default, a MOK is created at the path specified under `private_key` and `certifcate` if an adequate key/certificate pair does not already exist at that path.
+By default, a MOK is created at the path specified under `private_key` and `certificate` if an adequate key/certificate pair does not already exist at that path.
 If you wish to bring your own MOK instead of generating a new one for each host, either write your files to the default paths, or provide custom paths.